cmiz/wp-plugins/confirm-mode-for-contact-form-7/trunk/readme.txt

 = Which Contact Form 7 versions are supported? =

-Confirmed with Contact Form 7 version 5.5.6 or later.
+Confirmed with Contact Form 7 version 5.5.6.

 = What browsers are supported? =